LEARN TO NORDIC WALK

 LEARN HOW TO NORDIC WALK

-I provide 1:1 and small group lessons in the South Manchester area using the International Nordic Walking Federation's 10 step technique.
+I provide 1:1 and small group lessons in the Lairg area using the International Nordic Walking Federation's 10 step technique.
 To find out more please use the Get in touch function above.